-SECTION 1.
-FINDINGS.
+SECTION 1 - FINDINGS.
 The City Council finds and determines that during that:

 - a.
 The recitals to this ordinance are adopted as findings of fact; and - b.
-This ordinance is declared to be an emergency ordinance and is enacted pursuant to Section 5.4 of the Charter.
-The passage of this ordinance and its passage as an emergency ordinance is immediately necessary for the preservation of the public health, safety, and welfare for the reasons set forth in this ordinance.
+The passage of this ordinance is necessary for the preservation of the public health, safety, and welfare for the reasons set forth in this ordinance.

-SECTION 2.
-DEFINITIONS.
+SECTION 2 - DEFINITIONS.